cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingAgent/README.md

 This can be either in form of a Docker container or natively running on a machine.
 It is not in the scope of this README to explain the set-up of a knowledge graph triple store or Postgres database.

+This agent requires a running instance of the Access Agent.
+Once this has been spun up, appropriate routing information needs to be uploaded, mapping the `districtheating` label (or equivalent) to the query and update endpoints of the relevant blazegraph namespace (examples see below).
+Please consult the Access Agent documentation on how to do this.

 #### Time-series client properties
 The time-series client property file is required and it needs to contain all credentials and endpoints to access the SPARQL endpoint of the knowledge graph and the Postgres database.
 It should contain the following keys:
 - `db.url` the [JDBC URL](https://www.postgresql.org/docs/7.4/jdbc-use.html) for the Postgres database